yanningcui/A-Comparative-Analysis-of-Hillary-Clinton-and-Donald-Trump-s-Twitter-Usage/thesis_draft.md

 Introduction
 ------------

+Words are often believed to be indicators of values that are important to politicians.
 A large body of research argue that political leanings correlate with various factors.
 On average, **left-and-right leaning individuals express differently through their use of language in different political orientations (speeches, debates, and social media content)**.

-During a presidential election, such language differences in orientations may reasonably influence voters' perceptions of a given candidate.
+During a presidential election, such language differences in orientations may influence voters' perceptions of a given candidate.
 In recent years, many scholars have begun through computerized methods to analyze political candidates' discourse to determine whether the candidates' linguistic forms may be differentially linked to particular aspects of their personalities, political parties, or their stances on important topics such as healthcare, education, immigration, abortion, or economy.
+A recent study analyzed Trump and Clinton's Twitter accounts in the six months before the election and found that *Trump benefited by using moral-emotional languages but Clinton did not: moral emotions like "hate" were more likely to unite supporters, but a non-moral emotion concept like "justice" failed to do so.* (Twitter's Passion Politics: <https://nyti.ms/2uWiSDY>) The research team speculated that the differences could be a result of political parties.

 The purpose of this study is to contribute to the growing body of quantitative research on the discourse and personalities of politicians. **In order to discover how Republican and Democrat candidates use Twitter during the campaign, I conduct a content analysis of Hillary Clinton and Donald Trump's tweets from 2016 election season.
 I compare the two candidates' tweets from the 2016 presidential election to find any systematic differences between the two and model the outcomes using a logistics regression model.**